danbev/learning-v8/README.md

 types target method.
 This would happen each time the type changes.

 With PIC the cache miss handler will generate a small stub routine and rebinds the call to this stub.
-The stub will check if the receiver is of a type that it was seen before and branch to the correct targets.
+The stub will check if the receiver is of a type that it has seen before and branch to the correct targets.
 Since the type of the target is already known at this point it can directly branch to the target method body without the need for the prolog.
 If the type has not been seen before it will be added to the stub to handle that type.
 Eventually